trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 =============================================

-Arguably, the more important feature/aspect of the TriBITS system is the partitioning of a large software project into pakages and managing the dependencies between these packages to support building, testing, and depoying different pieces as needed.
+Arguably, the more important feature/aspect of the TriBITS system is the partitioning of a large software project into packages and managing the dependencies between these packages to support building, testing, and depoying different pieces as needed.
 This is especially useful in incremental CI testing of large projects.
 However, this is also a critical component in